envy8991/Job-Tracker778/Documentation/Features/Help.md

 ## Responsibilities

 - Present a searchable help center (`HelpCenterView`) with quick links to top tasks and deep links into other feature tabs.
-- Host the multi-step `InteractiveTutorialView`, which walks new crew members through creating jobs, pairing with partners, and submitting paperwork.
-- Record tutorial progress using stages so technicians can resume where they left off.
 - Offer lightweight FAQ content, support contact shortcuts, and links to company policies.

 ## Key Types